 First, I’ll address why it’s a bad idea to use Facebook as a substitute for your author website.

 I remember the very first fan page I created for Writer’s Digest—and it wasn’t on Facebook or Twitter.
 It was on MySpace.
 Guess how many people visit that page now?

 It may be hard to envision, but Facebook may eventually lose favor.
-Google Plus may become more popular, or it may be an entirely new site or technology not created yet.
+Another platform may become more popular, or it may be an entirely new site or technology not created yet.
 It’s impossible to predict.
 But by choosing Facebook instead of an author website, you are favoring the short-term over the long-term.
 You are investing your time and energy in a platform that may not pay you back in several years’ time.
 Maybe it benefits your current campaign or initiative—but you can never be sure it’s going to benefit your second or third project.

 In the meantime, your author website remains undone, and people who don’t use Facebook become incredibly difficult to identify and reach.

 2. Facebook is not under your control.

 This is pointing out the obvious, but authors don’t take it seriously enough.
 You can never control what Facebook does—with its design, with its user interface, with your likes/followers, with its functionality, with its ad displays.
 You’re limited in how you can optimize the experience, and your insights (metrics) are limited to what Facebook itself measures and decides to pass onto you.

 Many people and businesses received a rude awakening when Facebook adjusted its algorithms so that only the most popular status updates would be seen by most fans of a page.
 If you want to reach ALL fans who’ve liked your page, you now have to start paying money.